FinnArundel/boscode-doc/doc/IST/learning_activities.md

 1 Identify the ways in which you interact with computer-generated images.
 2 How do the hardware components on the PDP-1 compare to today's desktop PC?
 3 Research other milestones in the history of computer-generated graphics.

 ___

+## 4 Data handling

+### 4.4 Data storage - Activities

+* Read chapter 4.4 pages 50 & 51.

+1 Draw up a table to compare RAM and ROM.
+List their similarities and differences.
+2 Why do computers have both primary and secondary storage?
+3 Find out how much RAM you have in your computer.
+If you are working in a Windows environment, you can look at this through the system properties in the control panel.
+For Apple® Macintosh® computers, you can find this in the Apple menu at top-left under ‘About This Mac’.
+4 Draw up a table to compare and contrast a range of primary and secondary storage media.
+You might include some of these headings: Examples, Location, Capacity, Speed.
+5 Draw a table to compare the cost per MB of different storage media.
+6 How is data stored on the following media?
+a) Hard disk
+b) DVD
+c) Flash memory
+7 How many bits are there in a byte?
+8 How many megabytes (MB) are there in:
+a) 20 gigabytes?
+b) 2 terabytes?
+c) 100 kilobytes?

+___

+### 4.5 File types and data compression - Activities

+* Read chapter 4.5 pages 52 & 53.

+1 Identify the file extensions on some of the documents on your computer.
+Investigate some other file extensions such as .pdf, .exe, .mp3.
+What sorts of files or applications do these represent?
+Are there any other common file types that you use?
+2 Open one of your existing word processing documents and save it as a text file.
+What difference has this made to the file size?
+Open the text file.
+Which application has opened it?
+How is the appearance of the contents different from the original file?
+3 Save several different types of files into a compressed format; for example, a bitmap as a JPEG file, a Word file in a zip folder.
+Examine and compare the compression ratio of each.
+Which types of files does this work best for?
+4 Describe the difference between lossy and lossless compression.
+Why is there a need for both?
+5 Why is it important for text files not to lose data, but it is acceptable for graphics, audio and video to lose data?
+6 How big is one of your typical word processing files?
+How many words does it contain?
+Using the approximation that each ASCII character takes one byte of memory, estimate the theoretical size of your file.
+Are the two values roughly equal?
+7 Use a scanner to copy one of the graphics in this book.
+Scan it several times at different resolutions.
+What effect does the resolution have on the file size?
+What difference does it make to the quality when it is displayed on the screen?
+8 Using the graphic from the previous question, open the largest file by using a graphics package such as Adobe Photoshop.
+Save the graphic in different file formats and examine the file size of each.
+Discuss which is more important – file size or image quality.

+___

+### 4.5 File types and data compression - Activities

+* Read chapter 4.6 pages 54 & 55.

+1 What is the difference between serial and parallel transmission?
+2 What is the advantage of transmitting data bits in parallel?
+Why is this method not always used for data transmission?
+3 Compare the data transfer rates for downloading a file from the Internet to opening it from your hard drive.
+Why is there such a difference?
+4 Compare the different ways in which data is protected.
+Which of these provides the highest level of security?
+5 What is the purpose of the Privacy Act?

+___